 In this blog post, we are going to elaborate on what goes inside AC servicing.
 Learn more on vital AC components, common AC issues and how you can easily maintain your car air conditioning at home!
 Read more.

-How A Car AC Works
+How a Car AC Works

 Turn on the blower, push the AC button and enjoy the cool and comfortable cabin.

 Further down the line, the dryer pulls out moisture or impurities from the system.
 The now cool and clean gas is passed through the evaporator fins where a blower fan pushes the cold air out of the dashboard vents.
 The refrigerant is then pulled back to the compressor where the cycle starts all over again.

 Car AC Service: A to Z

-When you take your car for a car AC service, the technician starts by checking the cabin temperature while operating the AC (should be approx 5-10°C).
-He then proceeds to check the level of the refrigerant present in the system.
+When you take your car for a car AC service, the technician starts by checking the cabin temperature while operating the AC.
+It should be approximately 5°C-10°C. They would then proceed to check the level of the refrigerant present in the system.

 5 Common Car AC Problems (with Troubleshooting)

-- Car AC not cooling enough
+Car AC not cooling enough

-- Bad odour from AC
+Bad odour from the AC

-But if you smell “rotten eggs” while operating the AC, there can be pest invasion or a dead animal somewhere in the system which should be strictly handled by a professional.
+But if you smell “rotten eggs” while operating the AC, there can be pest invasion or a dead animal somewhere in the system.
+We strictly recommend you should get a professional handle this.

-- Loud whirring noise
+Loud whirring noise

-- Water inside the cabin
+Water seeping inside the cabin

 Car AC Maintenance: DIY

 Here are a few steps you can take to better maintain your car AC, that too at home!

-- Wipe the vents
+Wipe the vents

-- Clean the cabin filter
+Clean the cabin filter